EvanBalster/STL_mono_wedge/README.md

 #### "Rolling" Minimum/Maximum

-No function is provided; simply pop the front item from the container whenever your chosen limits on age or wedge size are exceeded.
+No function is provided; simply pop the back item(s) from the container whenever your chosen limits on age or wedge size are exceeded.

 #### Lemire-Fenn Search Subroutine